NicolasDewae/worstCompany/README.md

 ```shell
 npm install puppeteer
 ```
-## How to work
+## How does it work

-<p>Open terminal at the project and push your research with command line arguments, example:</p>
+<p>Open terminal where is the project and push your research with command line arguments, example:</p>

 ```shell
 node index.js dentiste paris